SteffenMoritz/academic-webpage/content/project/4_EventDetectR/index.md

 image:
   focal_point: Smart
-summary: R package for detecting/classifiying events in time-series data.
+summary: R package for detecting/classifying events in time-series data.
 It aims to combine multiple well-known R-packages like the forecast package to deliver an easily configurable tool for event detection.
 The package originates from research projects at TH Köln about anomaly detection in drinking water networks.
-I helped developing the package and still occasionally contribute code.
+I helped to develop the package and still occasionally contribute code.

 tags: